 May 28, Sunday, Day 48, Leaving Yorktown, VA

-Today is cloudy and cool (66) as we head back to the Chesapeake and then north.
-Part 2 of today to follow…
+Today (Sunday) is cloudy and cool (66) as we head back to the Chesapeake and then north.

 Well, once we left York river and entered the Chesapeake I realized that I had not yet acquired my sea legs!
 I put on an ear patch but too late to help much in the morning, although I never “lost it”.
 The boat was rolling side to side in 2 to 4 foot swells (1 to 2 was predicted) and Dirk was physically uncomfortable too.
 Wes stayed in the cabin and said he was fine!
 We decided we’d had enough around 1pm and found our way into a harbor and then a creek called Stutt’s Cove not too far from Deltaville, VA.
 The harbor entrance was literally called “Hole in the Wall” and it was very tricky to navigate the narrow, curvy channel.
 Dirk had to back off at one point when the depth showed as 2.5 feet ( we need 3.5!).